makersacademy/CV/README.md

 - I have outstanding verbal and written communication skills - I have my voice heard in editorial meetings, face-to-face meetings with the CEO, and was asked by our presenter Jon Snow to work as the researcher on his book because of my ability to condense complex information.

+#### Languages

+- I'm bilingual Finnish - English, have decent conversational French and did Swedish and German to A-level standard

 ## Education

 #### Makers Academy (September - December 2019)